lacarabela/Football-Manager/README.md

 # Football Manager Squad/Shortlist Analysis Tool

+The Football Manager Squad/Shortlist Analysis Tool is an application for Football Manager that allows users to effectively analyze their squads' capabilities, as well as potential players to add to their squad.
+By importing squad and shortlist data into the tool, users can gain valuable insights into player statistics, performances, and a player's suitability for specific positions.

+Built with the Python programming language and leveraging the data processing power of Pandas, this tool transforms raw Football Manager export data into informative HTML tables.
+Whether you are looking to optimize your team selection, scout for new talent, or enjoy the data-driven aspects of Football Manager, this tool can help elevate your managerial skills.

 ## Installation

 Before running the application, ensure you have Python installed on your system.